joereynolds/the-check-republic/README.md

 ## Development

 Development is done with `docker` containers but is aliased for convenience in the Makefile.
+(The docker containers are only partly useful because you still need lua installed locally for all the daemons etc...)
 Run `docker-compose up` and then you can do any commands within the makefile

 `make test` - runs the unit tests